jonathan-lei/website-teaching/exampleSite/content/english/course/weeklong-camp.md

 ### Schedule

-The daily schedule is as follows:
+The daily schedule is as follows (Note that each 1.5 hour class will have a 10-15 minute break in the middle of it) :

 * 9:00 am - 10:30 am : Class 1
 * 11:00 am - 12:30 pm : Class 2